 (iii) Solis can scan the defuser when it is on the ground, so by playing from below, you can impact players and prevent them from planting.
 Watch the clip from Macie Jay.

 How to counter Solis?

 IQ can use her gadget to track Solis when she is using the Electro Sensor.
-So, check early on the round, if the Attacking team is bringing IQ and tread carefully around the map.
-Additionally, like all electronic devices, Thatcher can temporarly disable Solis’s gadget.
-As an Attacker, try to keep the drone safe outside the map, or just stay awaty from actively controlling your drone to avoid being detected by Solis.
+So, check early on the round if the Attacking team is bringing IQ and tread carefully around the map.
+Additionally, like all electronic devices, Thatcher can temporarily disable Solis’s gadget.
+As an Attacker, try to keep the drone safe outside the map, or just stay away from actively controlling your drone to avoid being detected by Solis.